KxSystems/docs/docs/cloud/azure/architecture.md

 call | operation
 -----|----------
-subscribe | add subscriber to message receipt list and send subscriber table definitions unsubscribe | remove subscriber from message receipt list
+subscribe | Add subscriber to message receipt list and send subscriber table definitions. unsubscribe | Remove subscriber from message receipt list.

 End of Day event: at midnight, the TP closes its log files, auto creates a new file, and notifies the realtime database about the start of the new day.